Magda-Szymanska/sql_and_excel/sql/queries.md

 ```

 *Explanation:*
-- I decided on using equal sign '=' in ```COUNT(CASE WHEN sd.education_description = 'College' THEN 1``` instead of IN because employees without college diploma were noted as 'below college'.
+- I decided to use equal sign '=' in ```COUNT(CASE WHEN sd.education_description = 'College' THEN 1``` instead of IN because employees without college diploma were noted as 'below college'.

 **Result**:
 |college_educated|total_workers|